NangoHQ/nango/docs/docs/quickstart.md

 ### Dashboard

-Find the Connection in your [dashboard's "Connections" page](https://app.nango.dev/connections).
+Find the Connection in your dashboard's `Connections` page.
 Click "View" to see the current access token and details.

 ### Backend SDK

-If you work with Node, Nango offers a [node SDK](reference/node-sdk.md) to retrieve tokens (more languages coming).
+If you work with Node, Nango offers a [Node SDK](reference/node-sdk.md) to retrieve tokens (more languages coming).

 <Tabs groupId="deployment" queryString>
   <TabItem value="cloud" label="Nango Cloud">